NordicSemiconductor/asset-tracker-cloud-aws-js/features/ConnectTracker.feature.md

 ## Connect the tracker

-> We use just-in-time-provisioning so this scenarion is expected to be retried,
+> We use just-in-time-provisioning so this scenario is expected to be retried,
-> because the AWS IoT endpoint will disconnect a new device when it first
+> because the @aws-sdk/client-iot endpoint will disconnect a new device when it
-> connects.
+> first connects.

 > See
 > https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html